ibm-cloud-docs/language-translator/customizing.md

 # Customizing your model
 {: #customizing}

-Some of the provided translation models in {{site.data.keyword.languagetranslatorshort}} can be extended to learn custom terms and phrases or a general style that's derived from your translation data.
+Most of the provided translation models in {{site.data.keyword.languagetranslatorshort}} can be extended to learn custom terms and phrases or a general style that's derived from your translation data.
 Follow these instructions to create your own custom translation model.
 {: shortdesc}

 ## Before you begin